npm/redsess/README.md

   RedSess will make a KeyGrip obj out of it.)
 * `client` If you have another redis client you'd like to use, then you can do so.
+* `cookies` If you already have a Cookies object, you may pass that in.
+If not specified, then it'll make a new one for you.

 ## Methods